ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-When you have installed [cligen]{.mod} already as suggested above, you can compile and run this code:
+When you have installed [cligen] already as suggested above, you can compile and run this code: